nikuznetsov/telegram_bot_array2heatmap/README.md

 Bot is hosted by ***Heroku***.

-You can find it on Telegram: @array2heatmap_bot.
+You can find it on Telegram: @array2heatmap_bot (currently out of order).
 But specific format of file is needed.